Franconia Sculpture Park

 There are presently no open calls for submissions.

-Located 45 miles from Minneapolis/St. Paul in the scenic St. Croix River Valley, the traditional lands of the Wahpekute people, Franconia Sculpture Park (FSP) operates a 43-acre outdoor museum, a Fellowship program, an emerging artist residency program, robust public programming, and expansive educational initiatives.
+Located 45 miles from Minneapolis/St. Paul in the scenic St. Croix River Valley, the traditional lands of the Wahpekute people, Franconia Sculpture Park (FSP) operates a 50-acre outdoor museum, a Fellowship program, an emerging artist residency program, robust public programming, and expansive educational initiatives.
 FSP is a cultural anchor to the Twin Cities with a national reach into contemporary art communities and over 150,000 annual visitors.

 Franconia provides a communal residency experience where selected artists live on-site at our 4500 sq. ft. farmhouse.
 Our facility includes nine private bedrooms, 2.5 shared bathrooms, two kitchens, and common spaces for building lasting connections amongst peers.
 We provide food, laundry facilities, utilities, and WIFI for artist use.
 Franconia’s work facilities include an outdoor 10,000 square-foot work pad and individual storage sheds.